 6. Add Extra Interior Insulation

-7. Catalytic Heater
+7. Try a Catalytic Heater

 8. Cover Your Vents

-9. Skirt Your RV or Camper
+9. Skirt Your Camper or RV

 I put up quilted bedspreads in areas I had noticed heat loss such as the front door.
 Made a new headboard for the bed made out of 4×8 insulation that was covered with a fabric of my choosing.
 Skirted the RV with metal siding we already had on the property.
 That made all of the difference.
 Haven’t had any pipe freezing since we put up skirting.